Breast Cancer

 Another HER2 antibody chemotherapy combination is used in situations where surgery can be used or in advanced disease when the initial HER2+ drug has failed to eliminate the disease.

-Kinase Inhibitors for HER 2 +Therapies Targeted Therapies
+Kinase Inhibitors For HER 2 + Breast Cancer

 Side effects of Lapatinib include: